 Georgina writes on all types of subjects.
-She has published a children's book, writes articles in UK magazines, and is a passionate artist.
+She has published a children's book, has written for UK magazines, and is a passionate artist.

 Should We Eat Pony Meat?

 Most people in the UK are horrified at the thought of eating these beautiful creatures that roam free on Dartmoor.
 While cheval (French for "horse") is on the menu in many European countries, it's taboo in the UK—but one company is trying to change that and bring pony meat to the British table.

 When trying to get to the core of why we're so horrified about eating pony, the main objection seems to be that ponies are gentle, intelligent creatures.
 Unfortunately, so are many of the other animals that we eat.
 Perhaps it boils down to the length of time that ponies have been domesticated (since about 3000 BC) and the close working relationship between us—the symbiosis between rider and horse.